-Despite its polymer casing, the phone feels premium, and its material is a better choice than the faux leather that outfits the latest Samsung devices.
-You can also pop off the back door to access the battery, microSD expansion slot, and SIM card port.
+Despite its polymer casing, the phone feels premium, its material is a better choice than the faux leather that outfits the latest Samsung devices.
+You can also pop off the back door to access the battery, microSD expansion slot, SIM card port.

-made a big deal about the G3’s Quad HD display at its launch event, but there’s no visible difference between this display and others with more conventional pixel pitches.
+made a big deal about the G3’s Quad HD display at its launch event, but there’s no visible difference between this display others with more conventional pixel pitches.
 Sure, you’ll be able to brag about watching content on the smartphone version of a 2K display, but your HD video experience won’t be palpably different.

 The G3’s display brightness levels are slightly absurd.
 If you’re often outside, or usually take a window seat on the bus ride home, you’ll appreciate being able to actually see the phone in direct sunlight.
 However, the screen’s maximum lumens can be migraine-inducing indoors.
 Even worse, the lowest brightness setting is still a little too bright for me when reading ebooks before bed.

 th 3GB of RAM, a 2.5GHz quad-core Qualcomm Snapdragon 801 processor, 32GB of built-in storage, this is a phone built for power junkies.
 There’s also a model that includes just 16GB of storage 2GB of RAM.

 I was quite impressed by the G3’s ability to support all that RAM multitudes of pixels with just a 3,000 mAh battery pack.
 In fact, during our battery rundown test, the G3 managed a whopping 10 hours 15 minutes of video playback in Airplane Mode at 100 lumens.